Linaro/lava/man/lxc-attach.rst

 ********

-To update the package repository, use lxc-attach -n container -- apt-get -y update
+To update the package repository, use lxc-attach -n container -- apt-get -y -q update

-The above will run "apt-get -y update" directly on the host.
+The above will run "apt-get -y -q update" directly on the host.

 To open up a shell, use
   lxc-attach -n container